danielmacuare/img-conv/docs/usage.md

 - Table showing image paths, names, and file sizes
 - For directories: scans subdirectories automatically
 - For files: shows information about that specific image
-- Supports JPEG, PNG, and WEBP formats
+- Supports JPEG, PNG, WEBP, and AVIF formats

 ### Convert Command